 The Charger and Challenger have whole-vehicle theft rates that have more than five times the national average from 2016-2018.
 The HEMI and Hellcat engines make for a fun car to steal, apparently.
 “The models most likely to be stolen tend to be powerful, pricey, or pickups, but vehicle theft is also a crime of opportunity,” says HLDI Senior Vice President Matt Moore.
 Moore notes that better security across the board would likely deter thieves.

 IIHS and HLDI looked at insurance claims for each year to see which cars topped the list.
 A whole-vehicle theft is just how it sounds: when the entire vehicle is stolen.
-This is different than parts being stolen off a vehicle or items being stolen from inside a vehicle.
+This is different than parts being stolen from a vehicle or items being stolen from inside a vehicle.

 Which other brands are frequently stolen?

 The Dodge Charger HEMI and Dodge Challenger SRT Hellcat topped the list.
 The Charger came in at 544 for the relative claim frequency, while the Challenger was at 529.
 The average is 100.
-The Dodge Challenger came in at 358, Dodge Charger 4WD was 274, and the Dodge Charger at 266.
+The Dodge Challenger came in at 358, the Dodge Charger 4WD was 274, and the Dodge Charger at 266.
 The Durango 4WD was also at 271.
 Six out of 20 cars on the list belonged to Dodge, more than any other brand.

 According to the same list by IIHS, another brand that is frequently targeted by theft is Infiniti.
 For a more luxurious car, this is a surprising statistic.
 The Infiniti Q50 4-door came in at 525 stolen cars, with 100 cars being the average frequency.